Beadwork: East Asia

+Africa

 Several African nations outside of Egypt have beadwork traditions.
 Aggry (also spelled aggri or aggrey) beads, a type of decorated glass bead, are used by Ghanaians and other West Africans to make necklaces and bracelets that may be traded for other goods.
 These beads are often believed to have magical medicinal of fertility powers.
 In Mauritania, powder-glass Kiffa beads represent a beading tradition that may date as far back as 1200 CE; a group of women have been revitalizing the craft after the last traditional Kiffa artisans died in the 1970s.
 Cameroonian women are known for crafting wooden sculptures covered in beadwork.